-Student shares and graduation honors by student group in sample of male Harvard students.
-Left graph in each panel is the share of students in the listed group.
-Right panel is shares of students in each group graduating with "high honors," defined as magna or summa cum laude.
+Share of students in different groups graduating with high honors (Panels A-C) or working in finance 25 years after graduation (D-F).
+Sample is male Harvard students.
 Horizontal axis in all panels is graduating class year.
-HS type, race/ethnicity, and gender classifications available for each graduating class from 1923 through 2020.
-Honors designations available for each class from 1923 through 1939 and then at five years intervals from 1940 through 1990.
+"High honors" is defined as magna or summa cum laude.
+Academic and career outcomes are available for each class from 1923 through 1939 and then at five years intervals from 1940 through 1990.
 Points display means over all years within 2.5 years on either side of the centered value.
 For example, the 1982.5 datapoint is an average of 1980 and 1985 class years, and the 1987.5 datapoint is an average of 1985 and 1990 class years.
-Panel A splits by high school type and also provides full-sample shares.
-Panel B splits by race/ethnicity.
+Panels A and D split by high school type.
+Panels B and E split by by race/ethnicity.
 "White" is defined as non-URM, non-Asian, non-Jewish, non-Colonial students.
 "URM" category is Black and Hispanic students.
-Jewish and Colonial categories are based on last name indices.
+Panels C and F split by membership in the A.D. club, one of the selective undergraduate final clubs at Harvard.
 See section 6.1 for details.

-Figure B.21: Main vs. alternative finance occupation measures
+Figure B.22: Main vs. alternative finance occupation measures